akamai/terraform-provider-akamai/docs/guides/faq.md

 ## GTM Terraform Resource Field Representation During Plan and/or Apply

 Terraform presents not only fields defined in the configuration, but all defined resource fields, during a Plan or Apply action.
 Fields are either required, optional or computed as specified in each resource description.
 Default values for fields will display if not explicitly configured.
 In many cases, the default will be zero, empty string or empty list depending on the the type.
 These default or empty values are informational and not included in resource updates.

-## How does Terraform handle changes made through other clients (UI, APIs)?
-We recommend that anyone using Terraform should manage all changes through the provider.
-However in case this isn't true in emergency scenarios, the Terraform state tree will become inconsistent.
-The next 'terraform plan' will warn and suggest changes.
-In case you make the same change in the UI and Terraform, the state will go back to being consistent and the warning will go away.

-## Upgrading the Akamai Provider

-To upgrade the provider, simply run `terraform init` again, and all providers will be updated to their latest version within specified version constraints.